-I provide a new identification result for a setting in which treatment can take three values and is decided upon the crossing of two thresholds along distinct margins of selection.
-Specifically, given an instrument for each decision margin, treatment effects related to the crossing of the second threshold are identified upon; i) conditioning on the crossing of the first threshold given a fixed level of the first instrument, and ii) exploiting instrumental variation in the second margin.
+I provide a new identification result for a setting in which treatment can take three values and is decided upon crossing two thresholds along distinct margins of selection.
+Which in my case are i) not convicted, ii) convicted and not incarcerated, and iii) convicted and incarcerated; and the two margins are the conviction and incarceration decisions.
+Specifically, given an instrument for each decision margin, treatment effects related to the crossing of the second threshold can be identify by first conditioning on the crossing of the first threshold given a fixed level of the first instrument, and then exploiting instrumental variation on the second margin.
 Unconditional treatment effects cannot be identified without further assumptions.
 This weaker result is, however, economically relevant.
-In my context it allows me to estimate the causal effect of incarceration conditional conviction under a given judge stringency.
-Examples of other contexts where this result applies are the decisions to participate in the labor force and work part-time or full time, attend college and enroll into stem or not stem majors, among many others.
+It allows me to estimate the causal effect of incarceration conditional on conviction under a specific conviction stringency.
+This approach could also apply in other contexts, for example, the decisions to participate in the labor force and work part-time or full time or the decision to attend college and enroll into STEM or not stem majors, among many others.